 It is common practice in networking to get the system to assign IP addresses automatically.
 A problem with this strategy is that you don’t get to choose the addresses.
-Here are some simple command line queries to find your network device’s IP addresses and information on how to track all IP address assignments.
+Here are some simple command-line queries to find your entire network device’s IP addresses and information on how to track all IP address assignments.

-We get into a lot of detail below.
-If you only have time for a quick glance, here is our list of the best IP address scanner and tracker tools:
+If you prefer to use an automated tool instead of the command-line, here is our list of the nine best IP address scanner software and tracker tools:

-- SolarWinds Ping Sweep with Engineer’s Toolset (FREE TRIAL) Powerfull tool that comes bundled in with the Engineer’s Toolset for Windows with a GUI.
+- SolarWinds Ping Sweep with Engineer’s Toolset (FREE TRIAL) Powerful tool that comes bundled in with the Engineer’s Toolset for Windows with a GUI.

-- SolarWinds Port Scanner (FREE TOOL) is an IP address scanner that allows users to scan IP addresses in their network.
+- SolarWinds Port Scanner (FREE TOOL) An IP address scanner tool that allows users to scan IP addresses in their network.
 Scans can be run through the graphical user interface (GUI) or the command line.

 - SolarWinds IP Tracker (FREE DOWNLOAD) A lightweight free tool that will scan a network with up to 256 IP addresses.
 It won’t coordinate with your DHCP server, but it will spot duplicate addresses.